smatechnologies/zos-agent-docs/docs/operations.md

 2. Members XPFTAGT, XPFTPARM and XPRXCRC must be in the SYSEXEC library.
 3. Security is determined using normal z/OS security server rules.

-If "Backup then Overwrite" or "Backup then Append" is set on the File Transfer job in OpCon/xps and the target machine is a z/OS machine, the SMAFT agent attempts to call a REXX program named XPFTBACK, with the name of the target dataset.
+If "Backup then Overwrite" or "Backup then Append" is set on the File Transfer job in SMA Opcon and the target machine is a z/OS machine, the SMAFT agent attempts to call a REXX program named XPFTBACK, with the name of the target dataset.
 XPFTBACK is responsible for whatever actions are appropriate to back up the dataset.
 If it exists, and returns with a zero, the file transfer continues.
 If XPFTBACK is not found or it returns a non-zero value, the transfer is terminated.
 A sample member is included in the INSTLIB dataset, with examples of using DFSMS/hsm or SMCOPY to backup the dataset.